 One of my patients, when I was trying to explain dawn simulators, said “there must be an app’ for that”.
 Sure enough, he surfed it up while I was ordering his lab tests.
 Search “dawn simulator” on your phone.

 Lichtwecher is the one I found on Android.
 Seems to work fine: the screen face is bright enough and quite blue, which if anything should make it more effective in this role.
+But this approach has not been tested.
+Some other apps use the flash instead of the phone face.
+No data yet on which, or both, or neither, actually works as intended.

 If you find one and it works okay on your phone, skip to Using a Dawn Simulator.